 ii Absolute priority rule

-A basic premise under the Bankruptcy Code is that, in the absence of consent (obtained through the votes of classes of claims and interests), distributions to creditors must follow the 'absolute priority rule'.
-In applying this rule, lower-priority creditors may receive a distribution unless the Chapter 11 plan provides that each holder of a claim in a dissenting senior class is paid in full.
+A basic premise under the Bankruptcy Code is that, in the absence of consent (obtained through the votes of classes of claims and interests), distributions to creditors must follow the 'absolute priority rule'.39 In applying this rule, lower-priority creditors may not receive a distribution unless the Chapter 11 plan provides that each holder of a claim in a dissenting senior class is paid in full.
 Secured creditors are first in the priority scheme.
 Secured claims typically include pre-petition collateralised loans and trade obligations with security interests (such as mechanics' liens and materialmen's liens).
 Administrative expense claims are second in priority.
 Included in this bucket are claims relating to the post-petition operations of the debtor, and 'cure' claims that arise when debtors 'assume', or agree to be bound by, pre-existing contracts.
 The Bankruptcy Code also elevates to administrative expense priority status certain pre-petition claims of vendors of goods that would otherwise be treated as general unsecured claims.
 Next in order of priority come priority claims, which include certain pre-petition wages and commissions, employee benefit plan contributions, unsecured claims in connection with certain prepayments for goods or services from the debtor (e.g., the pre-petition purchase of goods laid away with the debtor, up to a cap) and certain taxes.
 A Chapter 11 reorganisation plan must provide for payment of administrative expense claims and priority claims in full on the plan's effective date, although individual creditors may instead agree to a payout over time.
 An unimpaired class is deemed to have accepted the plan, and thus does not vote.40 Administrative expense claims and certain priority claims also do not vote.41

-General unsecured claims, in terms of priority, come after secured claims, administrative expense claims and priority claims, but before subordinated debt claims.39 Equity interests (including equity-related damage claims that are treated as equity) are lowest on the distribution waterfall and, as a result, equity holders rarely receive a bankruptcy distribution.
+General unsecured claims, in terms of priority, come after secured claims, administrative expense claims and priority claims, but before subordinated debt claims.42 Equity interests (including equity-related damage claims that are treated as equity) are lowest on the distribution waterfall and, as a result, equity holders rarely receive a bankruptcy distribution.
 As mentioned above, if a class of claims is impaired under the plan, at least one class of claims that is impaired under the plan must accept the plan for it to be confirmed by the bankruptcy court (determined without including any acceptance of the plan by any insider).43

 iii Duties of directors